-Berwyn shooting: Man shot, killed in front of girlfriend while looking for parking
+Berwyn shooting: Man shot to death in front of girlfriend while looking for parking

 Police said they are still in early stages of their investigation and ask the public to come forth if they have any information or surveillance video.

-Berwyn shooting: Man shot, killed in front of girlfriend while looking for parking
+Berwyn shooting: Man shot to death in front of girlfriend while looking for parking

 MAN KILLED